-Sarepta Therapeutics and Selecta Biosciences Enter Into Research License and Option Agreement for Selecta’s ImmTOR Immune Tolerance Platform in Neuromuscular Diseases
+Sarepta Therapeutics and Selecta Biosciences Enter into Research License and Option Agreement for Selecta’s ImmTOR Immune Tolerance Platform in Neuromuscular Diseases

-Application of ImmTOR plus Sarepta’s investigational gene therapies will be evaluated for Duchenne Muscular Dystrophy and Limb-Girdle Muscular Dystrophies
+/EIN News/ -- – Application of ImmTOR plus Sarepta’s investigational gene therapies will be evaluated for Duchenne Muscular Dystrophy and Limb-Girdle Muscular Dystrophies –

 Sarepta’s late-stage gene therapy candidates are delivered using AAV – in particular, AAVrh74.
 AAVrh74 was selected because of its safety profile, superior muscle tropism, empirical demonstration of high expression, and low screen-out rate for pre-existing antibodies.
 Currently, however, all systemic AAV-delivered constructs are one-time therapies that cannot be re-dosed due to the robust post-administration development of NAbs specific to the AAV vector.
 Selecta is a leader in immune tolerance and has generated strong preclinical evidence to support the potential for re-dosing patients receiving gene therapy.
 Selecta has reported that in preclinical studies, when used in combination with AAV gene therapy vectors, Selecta’s ImmTOR immune tolerance platform inhibits the development of NAbs to the vector, permitting re-dosing of the gene therapy. i